jrootham/co-ops/_lp/awareness-possibility.md

 path: what-if-we-could-rethink-rent
 ---

-TMDC is creating a system of community-owned housing in Toronto’s inner suburbs.
+TMDC is creating a system of community-owned housing in Toronto’s suburbs.

 You don’t have to be rich to find stability.
 You don’t have to wait to own a piece of something meaningful.